 Civic Engagement Summit

-Faculty, administrators, students, and community members are invited to the inaugural California Community Colleges Civic Engagement Summit on October 5th and 6th.
+Over 100 faculty, administrators, students, and community members attended the inaugural California Community Colleges Civic Engagement Summit on October 5th and 6th in 2017.
 Together, participants will share methods to prepare community college students to be active, informed citizens in a democracy.

-The Summit will be held at College of the Canyons and is being organized in partnership with the Academic Senate for California Community Colleges.
-Learn more about the event and register here >
+The Summit was held at College of the Canyons and is being organized in partnership with the Academic Senate for California Community Colleges.
+Learn more about the event here >

 Civic Impact Scholars Program

 The inaugural cohort of the Civic Impact Scholars Program began in the spring of 2017.
 20 scholars from across the state committed to participating in a four-month leadership development and service-learning program.
 Under the supervision of a campus adviser, scholars complete a robust series of civic and community engagement activities that foster a greater understanding of the democratic process and the roles of individuals in a democracy while directly engaging with their own community through volunteerism and advocacy.